 Do you remember how that felt?

 I believe we can help our teens become grown-ups while we disciple them for Christ.
 I believe we can live in harmony, and help our kids navigate the thorny fields of adolescence.
-I don’t think it’s easy to respectfully parent a teen, but I do think it’s possible.
+It isn’t easy to respectfully parent a teen, but it is possible.

 1. Listen to your teen

-Our teens are dealing with growing minds, and a plethora of ideas and opinions.
+Our teens are dealing with developing minds, and they have a plethora of ideas and opinions.
 It’s our job to listen, just like we would listen to a girlfriend over chai tea at the little coffee shop down the street.
 We don’t need to agree with whatever is spilling out of their mouths–we just need to stop teaching and directing them long enough to hear their hearts.

 Consider this: If you don’t know what your teen is thinking, how can you speak truth to any error that may percolating in the corners of his brain?
 How can you pray effectively?
 More importantly (because God already knows what is going on in there), how will your teen feel respected if you don’t set down the spitting pan of bacon, look into her eyes, and hear her heart?